theochem/horton/doc/user_hamiltonian_io.rst

 -------

 You can store all of the operators in the atomic-orbital (AO) basis.
-For example, you can store the integrals in the Cholesky decomposed format and the core energy:
+For example, you can store the core energy and all the integrals in the Cholesky decomposed format:

 .. literalinclude :: ../data/examples/hamiltonian/dump_internal_ao.py
     :caption: data/examples/hamiltonian/dump_internal_ao.py
     :lines: 2-

 The internal format will store all attributes of the :py:class:`~horton.io.iodata.IOData` instance.
 Note that the attributes ``coordinates``, ``numbers`` and ``title`` were loaded from the ``.xyz`` file and will also be dumped into the internal format.
-Deleting the attribute, e.g. ``del mol.title``, or adding a new attribute, e.g. ``mol.sasfdasdf = 'poop'``, will result in the exclusion or the inclusion of the appropriate attribute, respectively.
+Deleting an attribute, e.g.
+``del mol.title``, or adding a new attribute, e.g. ``mol.egg = 'spam'``, will
+result in the exclusion or the inclusion of the appropriate attribute, respectively.

-In the HDF5 file, all data is stored in binary form with full precision.
+In the HDF5 file, all data is stored in binary form with full precision, which means that all significant digits are written to file.
 In the example above, the dumped HDF5 file will have the following layout:

 .. code-block:: text